lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/bash/bash-tutorial.rst

 .. container:: figurelegend

-    Binary Lennard-Jones fluid with 1500 particles of type 1, and an increasing number of particles of type 2, from 1 (left) to 729 (right).
+    Binary Lennard-Jones fluid with 1500 particles of type 1 (small spheres) and an increasing number of particles of type 2 (large spheres), from 1 (left) to 729 (right).

 Files preparation
 -----------------